First Anglo-Sikh War: Battle of Aliwal

+The Battle of Aliwal was fought on 28 January 1846.
 After resting his troops, Smith once again advanced to Baddowal.
 The Sikhs had withdrawn to Aliwal on the Sutlej, awaiting reinforcements.
 On 28 January, Smith advanced against them, cautiously at first.
-Finding a weak point in the Sikh position, he won a model victory which eliminated the Sikh bridgehead and captured almost all Ranjur Singh's artillery and his army's baggage and equipment.
+Finding a weak point in the Sikh position, he won a model victory which eliminated the Sikh bridgehead and captured almost all of Ranjur Singh's artillery and his army's baggage and equipment.

 Battle of Sobraon

+The Battle of Sobraon was fought on 10 February 1846.
 The Sikhs had been temporarily dismayed by their defeats and by their commanders' inaction, but rallied when fresh units and leaders, including Sham Singh Attariwala, joined them, and Maharani Jind Kaur exhorted 500 selected officers to make renewed efforts.

-Gough had intended to attack the Sikh army in its entrenchments at Sobraon as soon as Smith's division rejoined from Ludhiana, but Hardinge forced him to wait until a heavy artillery train had arrived.
+Gough had intended to attack the Sikh army in its entrenchments at Sobraon as soon as Smith's division rejoined from Ludhiana, but Hardinge forced him to wait until a heavy artillery train of the Bengal Army had arrived.
 At last, he moved forward early on 10 February.
 The start of the battle was delayed by heavy fog, but as it lifted, 35 British heavy guns and howitzers opened fire.
-The Sikh cannon replied.
+The Sikh cannons replied.
 The bombardment went on for two hours without much effect on the Sikh defences.
-Gough was told that his heavy guns were running short of ammunition and is alleged to have replied, "Thank God!
+During the battle, Gough was told that his heavy guns were running short of ammunition and is alleged to have replied, "Thank God!
 Then I'll be at them with the bayonet."

 Two British divisions under Harry Smith and Major General Sir Walter Gilbert made feint attacks on the Sikh left, while another division under Major General Robert Henry Dick made the main attack on the Sikh right, where the defences were of soft sand and were lower and weaker than the rest of the line.
 (It is believed that Lal Singh had supplied this information to Major Henry Lawrence, the Political Agent at Gough's headquarters.)
-Nevertheless, Dick's division was driven back by Sikh counter-attacks after initially gaining footholds within the Sikh lines.
-Dick himself was killed.
+Nevertheless, Dick's division was driven back by Sikh counter-attacks after initially gaining footholds within the Sikh lines, Dick himself was killed.
 As the British fell back, some frenzied Sikh soldiers attacked British wounded left in the ditch in front of the entrenchments, enraging the British soldiers.